OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 When you execute this command, your shell actually writes the word `heartbeat` to the file, and the kernel passes the message to the corresponding handlers.

 Your Omega's LED should start blinking like a heartbeat now.
-Let's experiment with other triggers!
+[//]: # (TODO: add gif of the heartbeat trigger on an Omega) Let's experiment with other triggers!

 ### The Timer Trigger Mode